No-regret Exploration in Contextual Reinforcement Learning: NO-REGRET ALGORITHMS FOR GLM-CMDP

-where the last line uses the guarantee on confidence intervals and the assumption for $h+1$.
-Therefore, the estimated $Q$-values are optimistic following an inductive argument. \end{proof} Therefore, using the optimism guarantee, we can bound the instantaneous regret $\Delta_k$ in episode $k$ as: $V^*_{k,1}(s) - V^{\pi_k}_{k,1} (s) \leq \widetilde{V}_{k,1}(s) - V^{\pi_k}_{k,1} (s)$.
-The upper bound now allows us to use the form of $\widetilde{V}$ explicitly in the analysis leading to the following Lemma relating total regret to $(s,a)$ visits: \begin{lemma} In the event that the confidence sets are valid for all episodes, then with probability at least $1-SH\delta_1$, the total regret $R(K)$ can be bounded by
+The last step uses the guarantee on confidence intervals and the inductive assumption for $h+1$.
+Therefore, the estimated $Q$-values are optimistic by induction. \end{proof} Using this optimism guarantee, we can bound the instantaneous regret $\Delta_k$ in episode $k$ as: $V^*_{k,1}(s) - V^{\pi_k}_{k,1} (s) \leq \widetilde{V}_{k,1}(s) - V^{\pi_k}_{k,1} (s)$.
+With $\widetilde{V}$ as the upper bound, we can bound the total regret with the following Lemma: \begin{lemma} In the event that the confidence sets are valid for all episodes, then with probability at least $1-SH\delta_1$, the total regret $R(K)$ can be bounded by

-\end{lemma} The second term can now be bounded as follows:
+\end{lemma} The proof is given in the appendix.
+The second term in ineq.~\eqref{eq:backup_error} can now be bounded as follows:

-The first term on the rhs of eq.~\eqref{eq:opt_breakup1} leads to lower order terms and therefore, we ignore that in our analysis.
-The second term there can be again bounded as follows:
+We ignore the reward estimation error in eq.~\eqref{eq:opt_breakup1} as it leads to lower order terms.
+The second expression can be again bounded as follows: